near/docs/docs/3.tutorials/auction/4-factory.md

         url="https://github.com/near-examples/auctions-tutorial/blob/reorg-auction/factory/src/deploy.rs#L9-L82"
         start="9" end="82" />

-In this fork, we have also removed the option to add an access key to the contract account since, as discussed in [part 2](2-locking.md), we want auctions to be locked.
+In this fork, we have also removed the option to add an access key to the contract account since, as discussed [earlier](./1.3-deploy.md#locking-the-contract), we want auctions to be locked.

 ---